The course aims to provide the knowledge to interpret from a geographical point of view the global phenomena related to communication.

 Lessons will take place in the second semester

 Exam will be a written test with open questions.
-There will be three questions in the test, from which students will have to choose two.
+There will be four questions in the test, from which students will have to choose three.
 The time available for its completion will be 60 mins.
 The answers provided must not exceed the 15 lines.

 Group work, possibly carried out by attending students, even if discussed during the course, forms an integral part of the exam.